 Overall, it’s going to be a long post.
 However, taxation is a very important topic which no one should ignore.
 Besides, I guarantee it that this post will be worth reading.
 So, without wasting any further time, let’s get started.

 1. Types of mutual funds

-B. Debt Funds: These are funds that invest in debt instruments (fixed return investments like bonds, government securities etc).
-Debt funds have low risks compared to the equity funds.
+B. Debt Funds: These are funds that invest in debt instruments (fixed return investments like bonds, government securities, etc).
+Debt funds have low risks compared to equity funds.
 However, the expected returns while investing in debt funds are also lower.

 C. Balanced Fund: A fund that invests in both equity (shares) and debt instruments (bonds, government securities etc) is known as a balanced fund.

 D. SIP: A Systematic Investment Plan refers to periodic investment in a mutual fund.
 For example, the investor can invest a fixed amount (say Rs 1,000 or 5,000) every month, or every quarter or six months to purchase some units of the fund.
 SIP helps in investing automation and it brings discipline to the investment strategy.

 E. ELSS: It stands for Equity Linked Saving Schemes.
 ELSS is a diversified equity mutual funds with a tax benefit under Section 80C of the Income Tax Act (the maximum tax exemption limit is Rs 1.5 Lakhs per annum).
 However, to avail of the tax benefit, your money must be locked up for at least three years.

 Read more here: 23 Must-Know Mutual fund Terms for Investors

 2. The short-term and long-term investments in mutual funds

 Now, let us understand what is a short-term investment and long-term investment based on the holding period of the funds.